Government Publishing Office (GPO)

 Where can I find my agency/bureau GPO BAC?

 Answer: If you do not know your agency/bureau GPO BAC, first contact personnel in your agency/bureau responsible for placing printing jobs with the U.S. Government Publishing Office (GPO).
+For more information of the contacts for each bureau see our Contacts page.
 You may also contact your GPO Agency Publishing Specialist for this information.

 Where can I find a glossary of printing terms specific to GPO's printing procurement program?